-With the birth of your baby only a few weeks away, you need to begin finding a pediatrician for your baby.
-Talk with your OB/GYN or midwife and family and friends to see if they have any recommendations for your area.
-It is a good time to ask about policies regarding after hour phone calls, nurse lines, immunizations, policies for scheduling and canceling appointments, etc.
+With the birth of your baby only a few weeks away, you need to begin finding a pediatrician.
+Talk with your OB/GYN, midwife, family, and friends to see if they have any recommendations for a pediatrician in your area.
+It is a good time to ask about policies regarding after-hour phone calls, nurse lines, immunizations, policies for scheduling and canceling appointments, etc.

-How involved do you want to be in the birth of the baby?
+How involved do you want to be in the birth of your baby?
 Discuss the various options with both your partner and her health care provider.
-Will they allow you to cut the umbilical cord or video tape the birth?
+Will they allow you to cut the umbilical cord or videotape the birth?
 It is best to find out the answers to these questions beforehand.
 This allows time for any preparations to be made.

 Last updated: October 15, 2019 at 15:50 pm